Vulnprune icon Vp

 Prune your Dependabot Alerts

 Stop wasting time on unreachable vulnerabilities.
-Focus on the risk that really matters
+Focus on the risk that really matters.

 False-positives are costing you money

 Every Dependabot alert looks important, but most of them are unreachable.
-Be it from a function that isnt ever called, hardcoded safe parameters or a multitude of other reasons, some vulnerabilities can never actually be exploited.
+Be it from a function that isn't ever called, hardcoded safe parameters or a multitude of other reasons, some vulnerabilities can never actually be exploited.

 Despite this, developers waste hours triaging and fixing these issues leading to increased costs, missed features, delayed releases, and frustrated engineers.

-Vulnprune cuts through the noise by automatically dismissing false positives in javascript and typescript packages, so your security team sees what truly matters and your developers get back to building.
+Vulnprune cuts through the noise by automatically dismissing false positives in JavaScript and TypeScript packages, so your security team sees what truly matters and your developers get back to building.
 No manual steps, we do all the work while you sit back and relax.

 Features